-We observed an increase of bacterial species number and diversity up to feeding stage, followed by a transient reduction at stage 50 (Supplementary Figure 7A).
+We observed an increase of bacterial species number and diversity up to feeding stage, followed by a transient reduction at stage 50 (Figure_S7A).
 We found 103 OTUs present across all stages, among which 11 were abundant OTUs (> 1%).
-At the earliest stage, we observed that most bacterial activity was attributed to Proteobacteria (five OTUs: Rhodospirillaceae, Aeromonas, Rheinheimera, Pseudomonas, Desulfovibrio) and Bacteroidetes (two Bacteroides OTUs, one Flectobacillus, one Rikenella), that Firmicutes (Clostridium sensu stricto) and Synergistetes (Synergistaceae) were already present while Fusobacteria (Fusobacteriales) and Verrucomicrobia (Akkermansia) were minor contributors (Supplementary Figure 7).
+At the earliest stage, we observed that most bacterial activity was attributed to Proteobacteria (five OTUs: Rhodospirillaceae, Aeromonas, Rheinheimera, Pseudomonas, Desulfovibrio) and Bacteroidetes (two Bacteroides OTUs, one Flectobacillus, one Rikenella), that Firmicutes (Clostridium sensu stricto) and Synergistetes (Synergistaceae) were already present while Fusobacteria (Fusobacteriales) and Verrucomicrobia (Akkermansia) were minor contributors (Figure_S7).
 We observed a different dynamic of bacterial community successions between the two clutches.
 In one experiment, there was a gradual decrease of Proteobacteria between NF30 and NF50, and an increase thereafter at stage NF52.
-This was the converse for Bacteroidetes.
-In the other experiment, Proteobacteriae and Synergistetes abundances oscillated with a decrease before and after feeding while the abundance of Bacteroidetes oscillated in an opposite manner.
-This behavior was concomitant with a highest abundance of Synergistetes that increased after feeding.
+This was the opposite for Bacteroidetes.
+In the other experiment, Proteobacteriae and Synergistetes abundances oscillated with a decrease before and after feeding while the abundance of Bacteroidetes varied in an opposite manner.
+This fluctuation was concomitant with a highest abundance of Synergistetes that increased after feeding.
 In both clutches, Firmicutes proportion increased up to feeding stage and decreased afterward.
 Altogether our results highlighted the presence of a rapidly developing microbiota along the first stages of tadpole development, characterized by a shift of the Proteobacteria/Bacteroidetes ratio.

-We used the same strategy to monitor active bacterial communities in tadpoles at different stages of metamorphosis using 16S rRNA sequencing on whole digestive tract RNA extracts.
+We used the same strategy to monitor active bacterial communities in tadpoles at different stages of metamorphosis using 16S rRNA sequencing on whole digestive tract RNA extracts (N=2 using pools of five tadpoles).
 We analyzed the prevalence and the abundance of bacteria as development proceeded.
 We found a common set of 33 OTUs present in at least 50 % of the samples with a relative abundance of 0.001% or more (Figure 4).
 All these OTUs were also found at early stages before feeding, and in the gut of tadpoles up to the completion of metamorphosis (Figure 4B).
 The five commonest OTUs were also the most abundant (> 0.01% abundance), and included unknown or ill-defined species: a Rikenella, an Alphaproteobacteria, a Bacteroides, a Desulfovibrio and a Synergistaceae.
 We found a few prevalent bacteria detected with low abundances such as an Alphaproteobacteria, two Ruminococcaceae, a Rikenella and an Haliscomenobacter.

-In a complementary analysis, we estimated the proportion of OTUs populating the adult gut that originated from previous stages of development (Supplementary Figure(Shenhav et al., 2019) 7).
+In a complementary analysis, we used a Bayesian algorithm for source tracking to estimate the proportion of OTUs populating the adult gut that originated from previous stages of development (Figure_S7C) (Shenhav et al., 2019).
 In both experiments, the source of most OTUs was identified as the feeding tadpole’s gut (52 and 95%), a minority was identified as stemming from the embryos (3 and 19%).
 Altogether, we identified that only few active bacteria found in the embryos before the feeding-stage will be later populating the adult gut, and that a majority of tadpole’s active bacteria will pass through metamorphosis and be also present in the adult gut.

-Diet shapes Xenopus tadpole gut communities
+Diet shapes Xenopus tadpole’ gut active communities